djeada/Numerical-Methods/notes/7_ordinary_differential_equations/partial_differential_equations.md

 where $u_{x_i}$ denotes the partial derivative of $u$ with respect to $x_i$, and $u_{x_i x_j}$ denotes second partial derivatives, and so on.

-**Key difference from ODEs**: In ODEs, there is only one independent variable, whereas in PDEs, there are multiple independent variables.
+In ODEs, there is only one independent variable, whereas in PDEs, there are **multiple independent variables**.

 ### Understanding Partial Differential Equations

-#### Conceptual Overview

 PDEs capture how a function $u(\mathbf{x}, t)$ varies in multiple directions or with time.
 They arise in virtually all areas of physics, engineering, finance, and many other fields:

-- **Physics**: Continuum mechanics (stress-strain analysis), electromagnetics (Maxwell’s equations), fluid dynamics (Navier–Stokes equations), quantum mechanics (Schrödinger equation).
-- **Engineering**: Heat transfer (heat equation), wave propagation (wave equation), elasticity, structural analysis.
-- **Economics/Finance**: Option pricing (Black–Scholes equation), dynamic optimization with multiple variables.
+• In Physics, continuum mechanics uses stress-strain analysis, electromagnetics employs Maxwell’s equations, fluid dynamics applies the Navier–Stokes equations, and quantum mechanics is based on the Schrödinger equation.
+• In Engineering, heat transfer is modeled by the heat equation, wave propagation is described using the wave equation, and elasticity alongside structural analysis is approached through mathematical models.
+• In Economics and Finance, the Black–Scholes equation is used for option pricing while dynamic optimization handles multiple variables to analyze decision-making processes.
-- **Biology**: Reaction-diffusion systems for population genetics, pattern formation in developmental biology.
+• In Biology, reaction-diffusion systems are applied to population genetics and pattern formation in developmental biology is explored to understand the emergence of structures.

 #### Boundary and Initial Conditions